skip to Main Content

 • The IoT (Internet of Things) is expanding exponentially, with millions of devices generating data 24/7

-• Data analysis tools are improving – for example, machine learning algorithms can now extract insights from unstructured data like emails or chat messages.
+• Data analysis tools are improving.
+For example, machine learning algorithms can now extract insights from unstructured data like emails or chat messages.

 • Data-driven decision-making will become the norm.